Greece to end its bond market exile on Thursday

 But rapidly falling bond yields and pressure to produce an economic success before the European Parliament elections in May have persuaded Prime Minister Antonis Samaras and his fragile coalition government to bring the sale forward.

-International investors signaled they were keen to buy Greek debt as early as Tuesday, when foreigners snapped up about 80 percent of a 1.3 billion euro six-month T-bill issue.
+On Tuesday, foreign investors also snapped up about 80 percent of a 1.3 billion euro six-month T-bill issue.

 Greece's debt currently stands at about 320 billion euros, or 175 percent of GDP.
 It is rated nine notches below investment grade at Caa3 by Moody's.
 Standard and Poor's and Fitch rank Greece six notches below investment grade at B-.